 I have been represented by commercial galleries in Brisbane, Sydney and Melbourne.
 Nowadays, I'm happily self represented and you can purchase work directly from me in my shop.
 Follow along with the creative process via facebook and instagram and receive updates on available work via my newsletter (just scroll down to the bottom of the page to sign up).

-Knowing that original artwork is pretty pricey, in 2013 Ben and I started producing prints of my paintings.
-We do the printing ourselves on our large format Epson printer using archival inks and beautifully textured paper.
-This ensures that we're producing work that is true to the original in colour and quality.
+Knowing that original artwork is pretty pricey, in 2013 we started producing prints of some of my paintings.
+All prints are made using archival inks and beautifully textured paper and are printed to order.

 Once again, thanks for visiting, have a look around and if you've any questions or comments please send us a message, we'd love to hear from you.